Reptile Heaters

 Fluorescent lights UV for reptiles

-Fluorescent lights that generate the full light spectrum are the most common form of reptile light used by pet owners.
+Fluorescent lights that generate the full light spectrum are the most common form of reptile lighting used by pet owners.
 The fluorescent lights can be purchased at any special lighting store or pet shop.

-Not all forms of fluorescent lights produce the full light spectrum of uv needed by reptiles.
+Not all forms of fluorescent lights produce the full light spectrum of UV needed by reptiles.
 The compact spiral type of fluorescent is an example of this.

 Fish tank and plant fluorescent lights do not emit Ultra Violet B light.
 Care should be taken when choosing suitable fluorescent lighting for your reptile home.

-The life expectancy of most fluorescent lights are from six to twelve months.
+Reptiles lighting The life expectancy of most fluorescent lights are from six to twelve months.
 The lights should be replaced regularly even when the fluorescent lights are still operating and emitting light.

 Reptile lighting is often situated in humid areas.
 If the humidity of your terrarium, vivarium or reptile enclosure is high, ensure that the fittings for the reptile lighting are water proof and safe.